 Suppose the back muscles are more robust than your abs (which is true in most cases of pectus excavatum and flared ribs).
 In that case, you may be able to inhale more air but have trouble exhaling it.

 Prolonged repetitions of false breathing patterns can lead to tons of muscular disproportions and issues, which is terrible for your well-being.
-That is why practicing proper breathing through yoga, and bioenergetics is a must when correcting rib flare and concave chest.

 Breathing exercises are an excellent way to increase our lung capacity.
 Most people who suffer from pectus excavatum and rib flare have tight frontal musculature.
-Rib flaring can cause trouble in our natural breathing patterns by blocking you from the ability to have deep and grounded breathing.

 I find breathing exercises a fantastic way to help ease the symptoms of flared ribs and pectus excavatum.
 I am surprised that this is rarely talked about.
 Breathing is such a critical component in our existence as human beings.